-AEC is open from 8:00 to 19:00 and GPs or other healthcare professionals can refer you directly to the unit.
+AEC is open from 8am – 10pm (last booking at 7pm), and GPs or other healthcare professionals can refer you directly to the unit.
 ED can also refer you to AEC if you are an ambulatory patient (not likely to require inpatient admission).
-AEC can be a busy unit but we aim to make your journey through the acute unit as smooth as possible.
-Whilst in AEC you can expect to have nurse triage, doctor clerking and consultant review along with necessary investigations.
+AEC can be a busy unit, but we aim to make your journey through the acute unit as smooth as possible.
+Whilst in AEC, you can expect to have nurse triage, doctor clerking and consultant review along with necessary investigations.

 Team of doctors:

 § Dr Partha Nandi (CSL)

 § Dr Anirban Chakraborty